Gisela of Swabia: Contemporary arts

 In 1880, a treasure of golden jewellery of 25 pieces was discovered by building workers.
 In 1913, Otto von Falke published this discovery and attributed it to Gisela.
 Since then, it has often been called "Gisela's jewels" or "Gisela's treasure".
 According to the Frankfurter Rundschau, the treasure is considered "the most important testimony of medieval gold jewellery".
 There are a lot of debates about the dates, the true origin place of the treasure and the owner though.
-It is generally agreed that the pieces come from differrent eras.
-In a 2017 exhibition Hessisches Landesmuseum Darmstadt, it was argued that the jewels were found in a field near Wiesbaden, with some pieces being nineteenth century forgeries created to persuade emperor Emperor Wilhelm II to buy them for an excessive price.
+It is generally agreed that the pieces come from different eras.
+In a 2017 exhibition Hessisches Landesmuseum Darmstadt, it was argued that the jewels were found in a field near Wiesbaden, with some pieces being nineteenth-century forgeries created to persuade Emperor Wilhelm II to buy them for an excessive price.
 Mechthild Schulze-Dörrlamm refutes these theories, claiming that the treasure is genuine and the place where they were found is Mainz, but opines that the treasure, with most of the pieces created in the eleventh century, should be associated with Agnes of Poitou, Gisela's daughter-in-law.
-Charles T.Little from the Metropolitan Museum of Art, relying on the date identified as late tenth century by Hiltrud Westermann-Angerhausen and Hermann Fillitz as well as Byzantine influence, linked the treasure to Theophanu.
+Charles T. Little from the Metropolitan Museum of Art, relying on the date identified as late tenth century by Hiltrud Westermann-Angerhausen and Hermann Fillitz as well as Byzantine influence, linked the treasure to Theophanu.
 Peter Lasko suggests a date of Late Carolingian.
 The most notable piece was the fibula with the eagle (or peacock) shape.
 Its authenticity has never been doubted, but the latest investigations have also failed to establish a clear date.
-Birgit Heide opines that the date was either much earlier than the assumed date of the second half of the ninth century (thus Late Carolingian), or between 975–1025.
+Birgit Heide opines that the date was either much earlier than the assumed date of the second half of the ninth century (thus Late Carolingian), or between 975 and 1025.

 The Golden Gospels of Henry III, commissioned by Henry III, honours himself as well as his mother.
 An image showing Gisela and Conrad before Christ (fol.
 2v) is noted.
 The couple is depicted as ruling partners, both with crowns, receiving divine blessings and associated with divine figures through adornment, and the colours of their clothing matched (these characteristics are also applied in the portrayal of Henry III and Agnes of Poitou.
 The tears of Conrad are shown, reminding of a previous argument between father and son, in which Conrad is said to have wept and collapsed (Henry III considered his behaviour justified, and this image seems to show this too).